argonne-lcf/ai-testbed-userdocs/docs/sambanova/SambaTune-User-Guide.md

 ## About SambaTune

-SambaTune is a tool for profiling, debugging, and tuning performance of applications running on SN hardware.
+SambaTune is a tool for profiling, debugging, and tuning the performance of applications running on SN hardware.

-The tool automates collection of hardware performance counters, metrics aggregation, report generation, and visualization.
+The tool automates the collection of hardware performance counters, metrics aggregation, report generation, and visualization.
 It also automates benchmarking of the application to compute average throughput over a sufficient number of runs.
 The tool is designed to aid the user with performance bottleneck analysis and tuning.